Subsampling Suffices for Adaptive Data Analysis: Introduction

-\Cref{thm:informal} can be compared to a naive approach which takes a fresh batch of $w$ samples for each query.
-Subsampling has a quadratically better dependence on $T$ than that approach which requires $n \geq wT$.
-The following formal version of \Cref{thm:informal} quantifies the bias of each query.
+Compare \Cref{thm:informal} to a naive approach which takes a fresh batch of $w$ samples for each query.
+Subsampling has a quadratically better dependence on the number of queries asked, $T$, than that naive approach which requires $n \geq wT$.
+Based on the lower bounds in \cite{HU14,SU15}, this quadratic improvement is optimal.